 You’ll feel the eleven hour time difference for sure when that plane door finally yawns open on touchdown at Tahiti’s Fa’a International Airport.
 But, even at 2130 at night, that heat will still hit you like a blast wave.
 And, once achieved, Tahiti is a living dream; one sculpted in towering rock formations, tumbling waterfalls, and graceful, gently swaying palm trees.
 The word ‘idyllic’ barely begins to do it true justice.

 Having achieved this exotic, remote landfall, there’s two blissful days to acclimatise at the Inter-Continental, a fabulous waterfront hotel that’s just a short drive from the airport.
-It’s all manicured gardens and exotic pools, outdoor restaurants and fabulous accommodation, looking out over the peerless Pacific Ocean to the island of Moorea, just thirty-seven miles away.
+It’s all manicured gardens and exotic pools, outdoor restaurants and fabulous accommodation, looking out over the peerless Pacific Ocean to the island of Moorea, just ten miles away.
 It’s as serene as it is surreal; Miso soup for breakfast, anyone?

-But, of course, the real ‘Jewel in The Crown’ awaits in the port of Papeete on Saturday morning, in the form of the pristine, perfectly primped ‘Pearl of the Islands’- the gorgeous little Paul Gauguin.
+But, of course, the real ‘Jewel in The Crown’ awaits in the port of Papeete on Saturday morning, in the form of the pristine, perfectly primped ‘Pearl of The Islands’- the gorgeous little Paul Gauguin.

 Svelte, seductive, and specially built to cruise these languid, laid back waters, the Paul Gauguin comes in at just 19,000 tons in all.
 She cossets some 330 guests in six star, all inclusive, casually styled decadence that makes her the most exclusive, as well as inclusive, way to see these islands dotted like gemstones in the sparkling emerald carpet of the South Pacific.

 With three all inclusive, open seating restaurants, indoor lounges and an outdoor bar/disco, and even an outdoor water platform for lowering her own kayaks, sailboats and scuba equipped divers into these incredible waters, the Paul Gauguin has become integral to the economy of these far away islands.
-Indeed, her trim, tidy little silhouette has become just as much a part of the local Polynesia beauty pageant as the looming bulk of Mount Otemanu itself.
+Indeed, her trim, tidy little silhouette has become just as much a part of the local Polynesian beauty pageant as the looming bulk of Mount Otemanu itself.

 In short, the Paul Gauguin is classy, expansive, laid back, and both delightfully languid and luxurious.
 She is certainly the best way to savour the sights, sounds and stunning scenery of French Polynesia that I can possibly imagine.
 And, just knowing that she will be waiting quietly for me in the harbour of Papeete fair guarantees that my long journey out to join her will truly fly by.